|What happens when you stop dieting and start living?|

 You started out your weight-loss diet with good intentions, ignored the hunger pangs, and kept your eye firmly on your target weight because you just knew that this time, you were going to make the diet work.
 This time, you were going to keep the weight off for good.

 But then someone brought in a box of donuts at the office.
 Your best friend wanted to go out to dinner.
 Your kids were craving chocolate chip cookies, and well, you didn't want to look like a bad mom.

 |So you made homemade gluten-free|

 chocolate chip cookies for the kids, and had to test a few.

 I can definitely relate.

-Food is more than fuel to me, but I don't have to let it control me.
+Food is more than fuel to me, but I don't have to let it control my life.

-Instead of always hanging out at low-carb forums and egroups, day after day, planning ahead to make sure I have lots of low-carb snacks in the house and plenty of diet options to create fabulous meals, I have started to listen to the urge to eat and consciously evaluate what it means.
+Instead of always hanging out at low-carb forums and egroups, day after day, planning ahead and making sure I had lots of low-carb snacks in the house, I have started to listen to the urge to eat and consciously evaluate what those urges mean.

-Staying aware of what the body, mind, and your feelings are doing at any given time will make the transition from dieting to living easier and more productive.
+Staying aware of what the body, mind, and your feelings are doing at any given time is known as mindful eating and will make the transition from dieting to living easier and more productive.

 For example, sometimes, urges are just tricksters.